david-inf/multi-agent-opt/README.md

 python src/main.py --config src/configs/exp1.yaml
 ```

-Otherwise go for `chmod -x src/commands.sh` then run `src/commands.sh` for plotting the networks and then running consensus algorithm for each setting
+Otherwise go for `chmod +x src/commands.sh` then run `src/commands.sh` for plotting the networks and then running consensus algorithm for each setting

 </details>